-Private Mortgages (PMs) are always a good option for a short term investment option.
-In this BLOG we are going to give you the 101’s on private lending from a lender’s point of view.
+Private Investments (PIs) are always a good option for a short term investment option.
+In this BLOG we are going to give you the 101’s on private investing from an investors point of view.

 Why Borrowers Go Private?

-While there are many other options for borrowers- banks, credit unions, alternate lenders etc. there’s a few reasons why a borrower might need a private mortgage.
+While there are many other options for borrowers- banks, credit unions, alternate lenders etc. there’s a few reasons why a borrower might need private lending.

 How To Determine the Loan Amount?

-The maximum most private lenders will go to is between 75%-80% loan to value.
-This means the borrower has enough equity in their property to allow for the PMs.
-They must also be able to service this loan.
+The maximum most private investors will go to is between 75%-85% loan to value.
+This means the borrower has enough equity in their property in the event the property needs to be sold due to the borrowers inability to service this loan.

 How Much Will It Cost Me?

 Actually, it shouldn’t cost you anything.
-Borrowers pay all the fees and costs to obtain the mortgage.
+Borrowers pay all the fees and costs.
 They will be paying the legal fees, appraisal fees, lender fees and sometimes even broker fees.

 Who Determines the Interest Rate?